Domestic abuse can affect anybody, regardless of their sexual orientation or gender identity.

 Research conducted by Stonewall (2012) indicates that 1 in 4 lesbian and bisexual women have experienced domestic abuse.
 A third experienced the abuse from a man and 2 thirds reported that the perpetrator was female.
 Nearly 50% of gay men have reported experiencing domestic abuse from a partner or family member at least once since the age of 16.

 Domestic abuse patterns amongst transgender, non- binary and intersex identifiers are less well researched.
 However, it is understood to be a significant problem across all spectrums of the LGBTQ+ community.
 (Stonewall 2012).

 You do not have to go through this alone.
-If you are experiencing domestic abuse you can call our confidential advice line on 020 8317 8273.
-For details of other support services you can click here.
+If you are experiencing domestic abuse you can call our confidential Referral and Advice line on 020 8317 8273 or see below for details of other support services.

 Galop operate a confidential national helpline for LGBT+ people experiencing domestic violence and abuse.

 Helpline: 0800 999 5428

 Their services are developed to improve the health and mental well-being of Lesbian, Gay, Bisexual and Transgendered people (LGB&T) and we work to be there when people need us most.